Train track maps on graphs of groups: Relative Train Track Maps

-\begin{proof}[Proof of \Cref{relativetraintrackthm}] We begin with a topological representative and applying valence-one and valence-two homotopies until the resulting topological representative $f\colon\mathcal{G} \to \mathcal{G}$ is bounded.
-Consider the highest exponentially-growing stratum $H_r$ of $\mathcal{G}$.
+\begin{proof}[Proof of \Cref{relativetraintrackthm}] As in the proof of \Cref{traintrackthm}, we begin with a topological representative $f\colon \mathcal{G} \to \mathcal{G}$ on a graph of groups satisfying one of our standing assumptions.
+Assume further that $\mathcal{G}$ is reduced.
+By assumption, $f$ is bounded.
+Consider the highest exponentially growing stratum $H_r$ of $\mathcal{G}$.
 We check whether $H_r$ satisfies \hyperlink{EG-i}{(EG-i)} and \hyperlink{EG-ii}{(EG-ii)} using \Cref{algorithmcheck}.
-If not, apply \Cref{operation1} and \Cref{operation2} to create a new topological representative, still called $f\colon\mathcal{G} \to \mathcal{G}$ such that the resulting exponentially-growing stratum $H_r$ satisfies \hyperlink{EG-i}{(EG-i)} and \hyperlink{EG-ii}{(EG-ii)}.
-Repeat with the next highest exponentially-growing stratum until all exponentially-growing strata satisfy these properties.
+If not, apply \Cref{operation1} and \Cref{operation2} to create a new topological representative, still called $f\colon\mathcal{G} \to \mathcal{G}$ such that the resulting exponentially growing stratum $H_r$ satisfies \hyperlink{EG-i}{(EG-i)} and \hyperlink{EG-ii}{(EG-ii)}.
+Repeat with the next highest exponentially growing stratum until all exponentially growing strata satisfy these properties.
 Check whether the resulting topological representative, which we still call $f\colon\mathcal{G} \to \mathcal{G}$, satisfies \hyperlink{EG-iii}{(EG-iii)}.
 If it does, we are done.